Keyboard shortcuts

 1. Launch with a narrow, high-demand market set.

-2. Run direct founder distribution in existing communities.
+2. Run direct founder distribution in existing communities only with explicit source-thread tracking (execution layer: Section 4).

 3. Keep market creation curated to concentrate liquidity.